 Why are some of the swap allocations over 100 percent without tuning?

 In the default configuration (no tuned fields, so using the values you see in gray), you might have noticed that some of the instances appear allocated above the swap limits of the instance (for example, 131.0%).
 This is because we wanted to ensure that the minimal worker counts from the previous allocation scheme were not reduced.
 In practice, this does not cause a problem for the vast majority of our users, because worker_memory_size and reserved_memory do not often reach the upper limit values in the default values above.
 However, if these values due cause you issues, this tool and the tuned values it produces will allow you to protect your app from being over-allocated.

-Concurrent application servers, such as Puma (all Ruby runtimes) and Trinidad (JRuby only), use a simple one worker per ECU rule, and rely on threading to scale to the incoming requests.
-These work best for concurrent Ruby implementations such as Rubinius and JRuby, but threadsafe apps properly configured can benefit from concurrency under MRI by using Puma.
+Concurrent application servers, such as Puma (all Ruby runtimes) use a simple one worker per ECU rule, and rely on threading to scale to the incoming requests.
+These work best for concurrent Ruby implementations, but threadsafe apps properly configured can benefit from concurrency under MRI by using Puma.

 If you have feedback or questions about this page, add a comment below.
 If you need help, submit a ticket with Engine Yard Support.